Live the #Vanlife in Alaska!

 - The Kenai Peninsula is a few hours south of Anchorage.
 This scenic area is a great destination for fishing, kayaking, hiking and biking, and sightseeing.

 - Fairbanks is about a 6-hour drive from Anchorage via the Parks Highway (and about 2 hours from Denali).
-There is much to see in this area including a hot springs resort, hiking trails, and during certain times of the year, this area is renowned for the chance to see the Northern Lights.
+There is much to see in this area including a hot springs resort and hiking trails.
+During certain times of the year, this area is a Northern Lights viewing spot too!

 For more tips and valuable information from experienced Vanlifers, check out the articles on Vanlifers.com and join the #Vanlife community by following Vanlifers on Instagram.
 To plan your Alaskan adventure, use the RV LIFE Pro tools to find campgrounds, points of interest, and RV-safe GPS directions along your routes.